Shadow Hamiltonian Simulation: Introduction

-Based on this observation, we introduce a framework to perform quantum simulation that we call ``shadow Hamiltonian simulation''.
-Rather than storing the entire time-dependent state in quantum memory during the quantum computation, we encode certain expectations in the amplitudes of a quantum state of smaller dimension, which we refer to as the ``shadow state''.
-We will see that, under a broad set of conditions, the shadow state evolves unitarily under its own Schr\"odinger equation, which captures the Heisenberg-picture dynamics of the observables.
-For many examples, this evolution can be simulated efficiently on a quantum computer.
-Furthermore, we will see that a shadow state is a projection of $\ket{\psi(t)}\otimes \ket{\overline{\psi(t)}}$\footnote{We use $\ket{\overline{\psi}}$ to denote the state whose amplitudes are complex conjugates of the amplitudes of $\ket{\psi}$ in the computational basis.} on a certain subspace specified by the operators whose expectations are encoded, hence creating a ``shadow'' of the state.
+While access to the full state $\ket{\psi(t)}$ allows us to obtain the expectation of {\em any} observable on this state, for certain problems, it might suffice to prepare a different quantum state that does not encode all the information encoded by $\ket{\psi(t)}$, but instead encodes information about specific properties only.
+This could result in significant computational savings, motivating us to introduce a novel framework for quantum simulation that we call ``shadow Hamiltonian simulation''.
+Rather than storing the full state in quantum memory during the quantum computation, we only encode certain expectations in the amplitudes of a quantum state of smaller dimension, which we refer to as the ``shadow state''.
+We will see that the shadow state evolves unitarily under its own Schr\"odinger equation and, under broad conditions, this evolution can be simulated efficiently on a quantum computer, unveiling numerous applications.